Roopanshi-Marwaha/JS-PROJECTS/WEATHER/README.md

 # 🌤️ WeatherNow — Weather App using wttr.in API

-A sleek, minimal, GenZ-coded weather app built with **HTML, CSS (Bootstrap), and JavaScript** that shows live weather updates for any city 🌍.
+A sleek, minimal, weather app built with **HTML, CSS (Bootstrap), and JavaScript** that shows live weather updates for any city 🌍.

 ## 🔍 Features